 Now back to the message about stuffing your grief like you stuff your refrigerator…

 If you think of grief as food for thought in the grief refrigerator, it is easy to see the similarities.
 Grief comes to you in many forms and at any time.
-If you are not ready to deal with what grief is bringing you, you put it in the fridge for later.
+If you are not ready to deal with what grief is bringing you, it gets put it in the fridge for later.
 There is room on the shelves and in the door, space for just about everything you want to put in there.
-But the really hard stuff to deal with get put on the bottom shelf and shoved back behind other things thought to be more important to be dealt with at a late time.
+But the really hard stuff to deal with gets put on the bottom shelf and shoved back behind other things.
 It is that stuff that rots in your soul, only to fester and eat away at you until you deal with it.

 When I was writing my Book Becoming Bigger Than Our Pain, I talked about how I thought I needed to feel the pain of my grief to be “loyal” to my sons.
 I held that pain for so long, it was on the top shelf of that refrigerator, I used it daily, kept it within reach at all times.
 It was a part of me, and I felt if I lost it; then I would have nothing.
 Looking back I can see how toxic that was for me, but at that time it was what was in the fridge.
 I kept other things in there, I had my goodwill casseroles, some were quite tasty and nourished me with love, but some came with bitter words and harsh comments, they got pushed to the back.
 I kept my “what could have been” in the door for easy reach, so as I watched other children grow while missing mine.
 I could grab a quick slug of regrets.
 I had a full gallon of guilt juice in the door; I needed at least a full glass daily.
 My eggs were my protection, as long as I kept my heart nestled snugly in the carton I was safe, but when they fell out or cracked, my heart and soul were vulnerable to others.
 I didn’t like that; it was not safe to let my eggs out!
 If they rolled on the floor, as eggs roll in uneven manner, my emotions would roll, I wanted to open my heart to others, but it was much safer to just keep it in the carton.
 When my heart was cracked open I seemed to pull in more pain than I let out.
 I had anger jam also in the door, it was for special occasions when my pain threshold was too high and I just had to blow off some toast.
 It was right next to my fear mustard.
 When grief demanded I grow, I needed the mustard to dip the meat of pain in so I would not repeat that meal.